The Unique Uganda’s Most Beautiful Waterfalls, – Amazing and Powerful.

 The magnificent waterfalls are located in the eastern part of Uganda in a district called Bulambiri.
 For a drive of about 40 km east of Mbale town, you will be at your destination.

 To this destination, let’s call it a double fun tour site, why???
-Let’s say you are on your way to the mountain Elgon National Park, this could be a very good stopover to kick start the adventurous tour.
-Deciding to make this the first glimpse of beauty, one can after here take the way to Kidepo Valley National Park also.
+Let’s say you are on your way to the mountain, Elgon National Park.
+This could be a very good stopover to kick-start the adventurous tour.
+Deciding to make this the first glimpse of beauty, one can then take the way to Kidepo Valley National Park.

-On your arrival at the falls, an echo loud hissing sound of the fighting for way waters welcomes you to the fascinating waterfalls.
+On your arrival at the falls, an echo loud, hissing sound of the fighting for water welcomes you to the fascinating waterfalls.

-Take note: One could say Sisiyi and you mistakenly take it as Sippi falls because of the fact that the Sisiyi falls are not as popular as the Sippi falls.
+Take note: One could say Sisiyi, and you mistakenly take it as Sippi Falls because the Sisiyi Falls are not as popular as the Sippi Falls.
 To make this clear, in the eastern part of Uganda, there are Sisiyi Waterfalls and the Sippi Falls too.

 The waterfalls are about 100 meters off the Sisiyi cliff.
 The area is covered with verdant vegetation of coffee and banana plantations, eucalyptus is part of it too and other trees from which locals get firewood for home use.